Balamurugan1962/WhiteBoard/README.md

-# 🖌️ WhiteBoard Project
+# WhiteBoard Project

 ## 📝 Overview
-The **🖌️ WhiteBoard** project is a 🤝 collaborative desktop application that allows users to interact on a shared digital canvas in ⏱️ real-time.
+The **WhiteBoard** project is a desktop application designed for collaborative work (currently under development) that allows users to interact on a shared digital canvas in ⏱️ real-time.
 This tool is designed for 🧑‍🤝‍🧑 teamwork where an admin 🧑‍💻 hosts and others 👥 join as clients.
 It is ideal for ✍️ drawing, ✂️ erasing, and 💬 sharing ideas—perfect for remote 💡 brainstorming and 🗣️ discussions.

 ## ⭐ Features
 - **Host & Join 🖥️ Sessions**: Users can start as the 🏠 host or 📥 join as a client.